jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 After considering an application for a resource consent for a controlled activity, a consent authority— (a) must grant the resource consent, unless it has insufficient information to determine whether or not the activity is a controlled activity; and
   (b) may impose conditions on the consent under section 108 only for those matters—
-    (i) over which control is reserved in national environmental standards or other regulations; or (ii) over which it has reserved its control in its plan or proposed plan.
+    (i) over which control is reserved in national environmental standards, wastewater environmental performance standards, stormwater environmental performance standards, infrastructure design solutions, or other regulations; or
+    (ii) over which it has reserved its control in its plan or proposed plan.

 ### 104B Determination of applications for discretionary or non-complying activities